← Back to Learning Center

 What Is Included in Price Per Watt

 Price per watt is the standard metric for comparing solar costs.
-To calculate it, divide the total system cost by the total DC wattage of the panels.
-A $25,000 system with 10,000 watts equals $2.50 per watt.
+Divide the total system cost by the total DC wattage of the panels: a $25,000 system with 10,000 watts equals $2.50 per watt.
+A complete, honest price per watt should include:

 • Solar panels